Differential Geometry of Contextuality: Applications

-As shown in \cite{anastopoulos2002quantum}, in quantum theory the decoherence functional \cite{PhysRevD.46.1580} is determined by the geometric phases.
-But only its real part has reality due to being Hermitian, a property that follows from strong positivity \cite{https://doi.org/10.25560/70797}.
-This real part is interference, the main object of quantum measurement theory \cite{1994SORKIN,sorkin1995quantum,surya2008quantum,Gudder2009}.
-Therefore, the relationship between interference and geometric phase is profound in quantum theory, which can be used to detect non-classicality \cite{Asadian2015}.
+As shown in \cite{anastopoulos2002quantum}, in quantum theory, the decoherence functional \cite{PhysRevD.46.1580} is determined by geometric phases.
+However, only its real part possesses ``reality'' due to being Hermitian, a property that arises from strong positivity \cite{https://doi.org/10.25560/70797}.
+This real part induces interference, which is the primary focus of quantum measure theory \cite{1994SORKIN,sorkin1995quantum,surya2008quantum,Gudder2009}.
+Therefore, the connection between interference and geometric phase is profound in quantum theory, and it can be utilized to detect non-classicality \cite{Asadian2015}.

-\begin{example} Non-commutativity in sharp quantum theory is where contextual behavior on effects is hidden.
+\begin{example} Noncommutativity in sharp quantum theory is where contextual behavior on effects is hidden.
 This follows from the capacity of using unitary transformations in relation to a fixed effect to define any other effect.
-As incompatibility of sharp effects is necessary for contextuality, and it is equivalent to non-commutativity, the non-exact part $\omega$ of the valuation depends on the non-trivial commutator.
-For two non-commutative unitaries, $U$ and $U'$, the structure constant depends on $\hbar$, and defines a loop $U^{-1}U'^{-1}UU'$.
-Non-commutativity implies a geometric phase that can generate an interference correction, thus given by the non-exact term.
-The limit $\hbar\to 0$ cancels the non-classical behavior, which means we can write $\omega=\hbar\Tilde{\omega}$, to explicitly denote the dependence of it in $\hbar$,
+As incompatibility of sharp effects is necessary for contextuality, and it is equivalent to noncommutativity \cite{Heinosaari_2008,Heinosaari_2010}, the non-exact part $\omega$ of the valuation depends on the non-trivial commutator.

+For two noncommutative unitaries, $U$ and $U'$, the structure constant depends on $\hbar$, and defines a loop $U^{-1}U'^{-1}UU'$.
+Noncommutativity implies a geometric phase that can generate an interference correction, thus given by the non-exact term $\omega$.
+The limit $\hbar\to 0$ cancels the non-classical behavior, which means we can write $\omega=\hbar\Tilde{\omega}$, to explicitly denote its dependence on $\hbar$,

-This also holds for states and transformations (that can show non-classicality, as the Aharonov–Bohm effect \cite{2010Popescu}), by using unitary transformations on them, and generalizing known results for Wigner function representation of quantum theory \cite{kocia2017,kocia2017again,kocia2018}. \end{example}
+This also holds for states and transformations, which can exhibit non-classicality, as exemplified by the Bargmann invariants \cite{Bargmann} and the Aharonov–Bohm effect \cite{2010Popescu}.
+For this, one can use unitary transformations on them, analogous to what has already been done in addressing the relationship between contextuality and the Wigner function representation of quantum theory \cite{kocia2017,kocia2017again,kocia2018}. \end{example}